 Today, East Bay Camp lies on 146 acres and has 87 buildings.
 The most recent major addition is the Seager-Denham recreation center.
 The indoor pool is used by campers in the summer and by Lake residents year-round for water exercise classes.
 Learn more about East Bay Camp here.

 Camp Peairs was built as a camp for Girl Scouts in early 1940.
 The camp has 88 wooded acres with multiple seasonal cabins.
-It has been improved over the year, and in a recent summer, over 1300 Girl Scouts attended the camp.
-Learn more about Camp Peairs here.
+In 2020, the camp was returned to the City of Bloomington.
+The City is currently developing plans for the use of this natural resource.

 It served as the Corn Belt Council Boy Scout Camp until 1989, when it was purchased by the Easter Seals Rehabilitation Center, Inc. In 2005, 1700 children with special needs attended the camp.